Spaces of unbounded Fredholm operators: I. Homotopy equivalences: Introduction

 \section{Introduction}

 Let $H$ be a separable complex Hilbert space of infinite dimension.
-We denote by $\B(H)$ the space of bounded linear operators on $H$ with the norm topology; by $\K(H)$, $\U(H)$, and $\Proj(H)$ the subspaces of $\B(H)$ consisting of compact operators, unitary operators, and projections respectively (by projections we always mean self-adjoint idempotents).
+We denote by $\B(H)$ the space of bounded linear operators on $H$ with the norm topology; by $\K(H)$, $\U(H)$, and $\Proj(H)$ the subspaces of $\B(H)$ consisting of compact operators, unitary operators, and projections respectively (by \q{projections} we always mean orthogonal projections, that is, self-adjoint idempotents).

 \sub{Regular operators.} An unbounded operator $A$ on $H$ is a linear operator defined on a subspace $\dom(A)$ of $H$ and taking values in $H$.
 Such an operator $A$ is called closed if its graph is closed in $\Hhat = H\oplus H$, and densely defined if its domain $\dom(A)$ is dense in $H$.
-It is called \textit{regular} if it is closed and densely defined.
+It is called \emph{regular} if it is closed and densely defined.
 The adjoint $A^*$ of a regular operator is itself a regular operator.

 Let $\Reg(H)$ denote the set of all regular operators on $H$ and $\Reg\sa(H)\subset \Reg(H)$ denote the subset of self-adjoint operators.

 \sub{Two topologies on regular operators.} The two most useful topologies on the set $\Reg(H)$ of regular operators are the Riesz topology and the graph topology.